FAC9/ux-ui-project/README.md

 **DON’T SHARE THIS WITH TESTERS!**

+- Record every user screen, to detecct their cursor movement,and figure out where they struggle
 - What do we want to find out?
 - Is there a clear call to action on the landing page?
 - Is there a clear journey through the app?